cloudoi-kuku/sturgis/docs/deployment/DATABASE_MIGRATION.md

 ## Overview

-The Project Configuration Tool now uses SQLite for persistent storage instead of JSON files.
+The Sturgis Project now uses SQLite for persistent storage instead of JSON files.
 This provides:

 - **Better multi-project support**: Each project is properly isolated in the database
 - **Data integrity**: Foreign key constraints ensure data consistency